README

 Introduction

 This is a simple interface to pty functionality, providing the ability to fork a process and run it under pty control.
 It does not try to mimic the posix API but instead focuses on the function of running and controlling a program.
-The interface is very bare bones, no additional functionality is provided, especially nothing like expect, which should be a different package.
+The interface is very bare bones, no additional functionality is provided, especially nothing like a full blown expect, which should be a different package.
+A rather simple version of expect is available, however.

 This has been developed on Linux and tested on MacOS X. It should compile and run on any platform supporting the Unix 98 interface to pty's.
 Support for additional Unixen might follow in the future, depending on demand (especially my own ;) ).
 No support for windows is planned, as ptys are a Unix thing.
 It might work with cygwin.